hhas/SwiftAutomation/doc-source/2 tutorial-introduction.md

 <p class="hilitebox">Caution: It is recommended that you do not have any other documents open in TextEdit during this tutorial, as accidental alterations to existing documents are easy to make and may not be undoable.</p>

-To begin, launch Terminal.app and type `swift` followed by a newline to launch the `swift` interpreter:
+To begin, build the SwiftAE project's MacOSGlues target then launch the `swift` interpreter in Terminal, replacing <code><var>/path/to/products</var></code> with the path to the directory containing the newly built `SwiftAutomation.framework` and `MacOSGlues.framework` bundles:

-  jsmith$ swift
+<pre><code><strong>jsmith$ swift -F <var>/path/to/products</var></strong>
-  Welcome to Apple Swift version 2.0 (700.0.38.1 700.0.53).
+<span style="color:gray;">Welcome to Apple Swift version 2.0 (700.0.38.1 700.0.53).
 Type :help for assistance.
+  1&gt;</span></code></pre>

 ## Target TextEdit

-[TO DO: first step is to generate the glue; second step is to import it]

-[TO DO: need to figure out how and where to package and place glues for this to work; given that Swift currently sucks for building/importing third-party frameworks, this might be tricky.]

 The first step is to import the Swift glue file for TextEdit:

-  import TextEditGlue
+  import SwiftAutomation; import MacOSGlues

+The `MacOSGlues.framework` contains ready-to-use glues for many of the "AppleScriptable" applications found in macOS, including Finder, iTunes, and TextEdit.
 Each glue file defines the Swift classes needed to control one particular application – in this case TextEdit – using human-readable code.
-A ready-to-use `TextEditGlue.swift` glue file is included with this tutorial for convenience.

 (Glues for other applications can be created using SwiftAutomation's `aeglue` tool; see chapter 4 for details.)

-Once the glue is imported, instantiate a new `Application` object as follows:
+Next, create a new `Application` object for controlling TextEdit:

   let textedit = TextEdit()

-An application may be identified in various ways, including name (e.g. `"TextEdit"`), path (`"/Applications/TextEdit.app"`), and bundle identifier (`"com.apple.TextEdit"`).
-This argument can usually be omitted, in which case the new `Application` object will use the bundle identifier of the application from which the glue was created.
+By default, the new `Application` object will use the bundle identifier of the application from which the glue was created; in this case `"com.apple.TextEdit"`.
+Other ways in which applications can be identified include by name (e.g. `"TextEdit"`), full path (`"/Applications/TextEdit.app"`), and even remote URL (`eppc://my-other-mac.local/TextEdit`), but for most tasks the default behavior is sufficient.

+To test, send TextEdit a standard `activate` command:

+  try textedit.activate()

+This should make TextEdit the currently active (frontmost) application, automatically launching it if it isn't already running.
+All application commands throw on failure, so don't forget to type Swift's `try` keyword before the command or `swift` will refuse to compile it.

+[TO DO: open TextEdit's SDEF documentation in Script Editor and summarize its contents and organization]

+[TO DO: note that get/set aren't usually documented]

 ## Create a new document